ECNTechnology/clouddial-kb/guides/cloud-dial/frequently-asked-questions.md

 ## Why is Cloud Dial not making any calls?

-Cloud Dial has built in 'Dialling Hours' to protect you from accidentally making calls during undesireable hours.
+Cloud Dial has built in 'Dialling Hours' to protect you from accidentally making calls during undesirable hours.
 To learn more click **[here](https://kb.clouddial.com.au/guides/cloud-dial/settings-preferences.html#dialling-hours)**.

 ![](/images/clouddial_dialling_hours.png)